abhijeetk/af-binder/doc/afb-overview.md

 		If set to the empty string, then any initial token is accepted.

+	  --random-token

+		Generate a random starting token.
+See option --exec.

 	  --mode=xxxx

 		Set the mode: either local, remote or global.